ans-group/docs.ukfast.co.uk/source/ecloud/flex/general/instancebilling.md

 ## What does "Shelving" an instance mean

 Shelving an instance essentially means taking a snapshot of the disk, which is stored for retrieval so you can easily un-shelve it at a later point.
 Importantly, once an instance has been shelved it is no longer consuming compute resources, and so you will not get billed for the instance.
-There may be additional charges for storage of the snapshot as follows; see the [eCloud Pricing page in MyUKFast](https://my.ukfast.co.uk/ecloud-flex/16029/pricing.php#section-storage) for details:
+There may be additional charges for storage of the snapshot.
+See the eCloud Pricing page in MyUKFast for details.

 * if the instance was originally booted from an image, storage of the snapshot will be billed at the same rate as Block Storage Snapshots
 * if the instance was originally booted from a volume, there will be no additional charges given you are already paying for the Block Storage volume separately